tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 	<img src="{{ "/images/restapicourse/newchangestocommitgithub.png" | prepend: site.baseurl }}" alt="New files modified" />

 	However, if you switch to the master branch, you won't see the modified files.
 That's because you're working in a branch, and so you're changes are associated with that branch.
 Switching this branch option in Github Desktop changes the working directory of your Github project to the branch.

+## Merge the branch through a pull request
-4. Now let's merge the branch into the master.
+1. Now let's merge the branch into the master.
 Click the **Pull Request** button in the upper-right corner.

 	You're shown that you're merging the tom-edits branch into the master.

- 5. Describe the pull request, and then click **Send Pull Request**.
+2. Describe the pull request, and then click **Send Pull Request**.

 	<img src="{{ "/images/restapicourse/describethepullrequest.png" | prepend: site.baseurl }}" alt="" />

-5. Go to the link shown to evaluate the pull request online.
+3. Go to the link shown to evaluate the pull request online.
 Online you can click the **Files changes** tab to see what files have changed in tom-edit that you are merging into the master.

-6. Click **Merge Pull Request**.
+4. Click **Merge Pull Request**.

 	<img src="{{ "/images/restapicourse/githubmergepullrequest.png" | prepend: site.baseurl }}" alt="Merging a pull request" />

-7. In your Github Desktop client, select the **master** branch, and then click the **Sync** button.
+5. In your Github Desktop client, select the **master** branch, and then click the **Sync** button.

 	The Sync button pulls the latest changes from the master and updates your working copy to it.
 You will see the pull request merged.
 It shows you the lines that have been added in the files.